ItsOrv/Orv-Telegram-Proxy/README.md

 Make sure your account has joined the channels listed in `CHANNELS`.

 Each forwarded proxy includes its measured ping and detected country.

+## Support

+Open an issue or reach out on the Telegram channel.